-Nature of activities: The Western Wyoming College Foundation (the "Foundation") is a nonprofit corporation organized under the laws of the State of Wyoming for the purpose of advancing and assisting in the development, growth, and operation of the College, and to provide scholarships to its students.
+Nature of activities: The Western Wyoming College Foundation (the "Foundation") is a not-for-profit corporation organized under the laws of the State of Wyoming for the purpose of advancing and assisting in the development, growth, and operation of the College, and to provide scholarships to its students.
 The Foundation is supported primarily through donor contributions and investment income.
-The Foundation complies with the Uniform Prudent Management of Institutional Funds Act (UPMIFA) as required under Wyoming law.
+The Foundation complies with the Uniform Prudent Management of Institutional Funds Act (UPMIFA).
 Legislation was passed in Wyoming to required compliance with UPMIFA effective July 1, 2009.